Engineering education: South Africa

 Engineering training in South Africa is typically provided by the universities, universities of technology and colleges for Technical and Vocational Education and Training (previously Further Education and Training).
 The qualifications provided by these institutions must have an Engineering Council of South Africa (ECSA) accreditation for the qualification for graduates and diplomats of these institutions to be registered as Candidate Certificated Engineers, Candidate Engineers, Candidate Engineering Technologists and Candidate Engineering Technicians.
 There are many benefits to these attributes.

 The academic training performed by the universities is typically in the form of a four-year BSc(Eng), BIng or BEng degree.
-For the degree to be accredited, the course material must conform to the ECSA Graduate Attibutes (GA).
+For the degree to be accredited, the course material must conform to the ECSA Graduate Attributes (GA).

 Professional Engineers (Pr Eng) are persons that are accredited by ECSA as engineering professionals.
 Legally, a Professional Engineer's sign off is required for any major project to be implemented, in order to ensure the safety and standards of the project.
 Professional Engineering Technologists (Pr Tech Eng) and Professional Engineering Technicians (Pr Techni Eng) are other members of the engineering team.

 Professional Certificated Engineers (Pr Cert Eng) are people who hold one of seven Government Certificates of Competency and who have been registered by ECSA as engineering professionals.

 The categories of professionals are differentiated by the degree of complexity of work carried out, where Professional Engineers are expected to solve complex engineering problems, Professional Engineering Technologists and Professional Certificated Engineers, broadly defined engineering problems and Professional Engineering Technicians, well-defined engineering problems.